seanleong339/tp/docs/UserGuide.md

 `q/[QUALIFICATION]`: Education qualification required for the job

 `pos/[POSITION]`: Type of job, whether part-time or full time.
+<div markdown="span" class="alert alert-info">:information_source:
+**Note:** The `[POSITION]` field only accepts either `ft` or `pt` as an input.
+ReCLIne will output an error is anything else is inputted.

 `s/[SALARY]`:  Salary of job, based on how much the job pays a month.
-The SALARY must be a positive integer 1000,2000,3000,...
+The start and end of the SALARY range must be a positive integer
+1000,2000,3000,...
+<div markdown="span" class="alert alert-info">:information_source:
+**Note:** The inputted `[SALARY]` must be a range.
+The lower bound of the range cannot be larger than the upper bound of the range.
+For example "4000 - 3000" is an invalid salary range, and ReCLIne will output an error.
+A range where the lower bound is equal to the upper bound is accepted.

 **Tip**: Fill in fields in the stipulated order.